What is Takt Time?

 Time waste differs from material waste in that there can be no salvage.
 The easiest of all wastes and the hardest to correct is the waste of time, because wasted time does not litter the floor like wasted material.

-By establishing a correct, steady heartbeat across all your production systems, you can ensure consumers get the right products of the right quality at the right time.
+With a steady "heartbeat" across your production systems, you can ensure consumers get the right products of the right quality at the right time.

 Benefits of Calculating Takt Time

-To get the data you need to calculate takt time, have your team members use Toggl Track timers to track their net production times (NPT).
-NPT equals the time they spend producing a product/service (not taking breaks, attending meetings, etc.).
+To get the data you need to calculate Takt Time, have your team track net production times (NPT) in Toggl Track..
+NPT equals the time they spend producing a product/service (excluding breaks, meetings, etc.).

-Use Toggl Track reports to determine your total NPT for a certain amount of time.
-Divide this number by the number of units your customers required during that same period to calculate your takt time.
+Toggl Track reports will determine your total NPT for a certain amount of time.
+Divide this number by the number of units your customers required in that period to calculate your Takt Time.
 This number represents your optimal production time per unit.

-Imagine you run a company that whittles large, wooden crochet hooks for people who stealthily decorate public fixtures in the dead of the night.
-If your average weekly volume of orders from crocheting clubs equals 45 hooks and your 3 employees each work 30 hours a week (excluding breaks, etc.), your takt time equals 2:
+Imagine you run a company that whittles large, wooden crochet hooks for crocheting clubs..
+If your average weekly order is 45 hooks and your 3 employees each work 30 hours a week (excluding breaks, etc.), your Takt Time equals 2:

 TT [2] = NPT [90] / D [45]

-This means one team needs to start a new hook every two hours to keep pace with demand.
+This means one person needs to start a new hook every two hours to keep pace with demand.

 Takt Time Calculator